This Loaded Baked Potato Quiche is easy and full of flavor! It’s the perfect easy quiche recipe for the holidays or a weeknight dinner!

 - 1 1/2 cups frozen diced hash brown potatoes thawed (*see post above for making own hashbrowns)

 - 3 green onions sliced (about 3 tbsp)

 - 3/4 cup milk

 - 1/2 tsp salt

 - 1/4 tsp pepper

 - Sprinkle ham, hashbrowns, cheese, and green onions in the crust.
-In a medium bowl (I used the same one that I mixed the dough in), whisk eggs, milk, salt, and pepper until combined.
+In a medium bowl, whisk eggs, milk, salt, and pepper until combined.
 Pour over the ingredients in the crust.

-- Bake about 1 hour and 5 minutes until a knife inserted in the center comes out clean.
+- Bake for roughly 1 hour and 5 minutes until a knife inserted in the center comes out clean.
 Let rest 10-15 minutes before serving with bacon, sour cream and additional onions and cheese if desired.